-Community Facilities and Key Destinations Flexibility Diversity of Users Mixed-use planning and the presence of a variety of destinations promotes greater walking and cycling which in turn increases the sense of community or social capital through the facilitation of interaction between residents.
-Within developing areas such as Wellard, Social interaction is critical for creating and maintaining community cohesion and building social capital.
-An interesting choice of local destinations positively influences neighbourhood walkability and encourages residents to enjoy physical activity and social connections. ensure community facilities are organised to allow for interim uses while the area is established.
-Promote active modes of travel to and from schools - increasing physical levels of activity and fostering perceptions of safety in the • Review community and recreational facilities to ensure these offer a range of activities that meet the needs of the community. area, particularly in the Wellard (west) development of a new school on Johnson Road.
-Identify the opportunity for facilities to accommodate multiple functions, better servicing the community and encouraging Ensure destinations offer a mix of uses that will encourage consistent attendance and use - within walking distance to homes. greater use.
-Identify opportunities where usage can be enhanced through the provision of community and cultural facilities, open spaces or sporting activities.
-Address opportunities for creating 'walkable' and sustainable neighbourhoods by offering key destinations such as employment, education, retail and recreation land uses.
-Design car parking within the City and local centres to reduce unnecessary car travel - with a focus on linking safe, attractive and comfortable pedestrian and cycle pathways as convenient alternatives.
-Usuda
+Diversity of Users

+Social interaction is critical for creating and maintaining community cohesion and building social capital.
+An interesting choice of local destinations positively influences neighbourhood walkability and encourages residents to enjoy physical activity and social connections.

+- O Promote active modes of travel to and from schools increasing physical levels of activity and fostering perceptions of safety in the area, particularly in the Wellard (west) development of a new school on Johnson Road. - Ensure destinations offer a mix of uses that will encourage consistent attendance and use - within walking distance to homes. - Identify opportunities where usage can be enhanced through the provision of community and cultural facilities, open spaces or sporting activities. - Address opportunities for creating 'walkable' and sustainable neighbourhoods by offering key destinations such as employment, education, retail and recreation land uses. - O Design car parking within the City and local centres to reduce unnecessary car travel - with a focus on linking safe, attractive and comfortable pedestrian and cycle pathways as convenient alternatives.

+Housing Diversity

-Housing Diversity Choice of Housing Context A mix of dwelling types can increase density and attract a broad demographic, creating a resilient neighbourhood that caters for a diverse range of household structures, ages and tenures.
-The design of a dwelling can have a positive influence on its surroundings and inhabitants and can lead to safer and more engaged communities and healthier lifestyles.
-0 Review policy to ensure new neighbourhoods offer a range of dwelling choices that are suited to the needs and character of the Ensure new dwellings are designed to engage with the street and/or adjacent open space.
-0 area.
-Identify opportunities within existing neighbourhoods to provide for a diverse community and enable residents to remain within their community across each stage of Provide guidance for dwellings to provide passive surveillance by locating active spaces such as living areas and balconies overlooking streets and open spaces.
-Identify opportunities for new dwellings sited 0 life.
-Review the strategic locations of affordable housing in close proximity to local amenities such as public transport, employment, shops and schools. on the lot to allow for future intensification.
+Choice of Housing

+A mix of dwelling types can increase density and attract a broad demographic, creating a resilient neighbourhood that caters for a diverse range of household structures, ages and tenures.

+- Review policy to ensure new neighbourhoods offer a range of dwelling choices that are suited to the needs and character of the area. - Identify opportunities within existing neighbourhoods to provide for a diverse community and enable residents to remain within their community across each stage of life - Review the strategic locations of affordable housing in close proximity to local amenities such as public transport, employment, shops and schools.